Fire and rescue services

 The minimum age for buying alcohol and tobacco is 18 years.

-You can only buy or use marijuana (cannabis) in designated shops if you're a resident of the Netherlands.
+You can only buy or use marijuana (cannabis) in designated shops if you're a resident of the Netherlands and 18 years or older.

 You could face criminal penalties, including fines and jail, if: